TV Zimbo

 TV Zimbo is the first private TV station in Angola.
 TV Zimbo is owned by the private media publisher Medianova.

 History

+The channel was unveiled to the public on December 12, 2008.
+Set to operate in an experimental phase of three months (later delayed and extended to six months) from 5pm to midnight, the channel was set to start on December 14 with support from the Portuguese channel TVI and a staff of about 310 people, some of them trained in Portugal, Brazil and South Africa.
+The channel was to broadcast in the UHF band terrestrially and also on DStv and Visabeira's TV Cabo.
+On launch day, the channel aimed to provide "credible" news to "a growing number of Angolans".

+During its experimental stage, the channel was criticized for not being under the auspices of the then-new Press Law, which awaited a special law for the regulation of television signals in Angola.

 TV Zimbo was founded on 14 December 2008 and started regular programming on 15 May 2009, in time for the 2009 elections and the 2010 Africa Cup of Nations.
 Medianova had just launched a weekly newspaper, O Pais, and a radio station, Radio Mais (first private broadcaster in Angola).
 The channel was launched in partnership with TVI and the BBC.
 310 employees, including an editorial staff of 22, were hired.
 Medianova invested $26 million in the launch of TV Zimbo.
 The name Zimbo originated from the first local currency used in Angola and almost the entire West African coast, a conch the size of a coffee bean, which appeared all along the coast of Angola.